thyancey/tly-virtualpet/README.md

 ---

 ## Mood Swings
-Rule sets for cause and effect based on current activities, stats, and statuses
+Rule sets for cause and effect based on current activities, stats, and behaviors
 ```javascript
   {
     "when":[